 Roll-top closures are a must-have instead of top lids and extension collars because they prevent leaks if they’re made with a waterproof fabric and seam-sealed.

 How is having a waterproof pack bag different?

 How does owning a backpack with a waterproof pack bag change the way you use it?
 The answer is not much.

 I’ve owned packs with pack bags made with every one of the waterproof fabrics listed above: DCF, X-Pac, ECOPAK, and Liteskin, and I still line all of them with a plastic bag and pack my moisture-sensitive gear inside waterproof stuff sacks the same way I do when I use backpacks that aren’t waterproof.
 The reason I like backpacks made with these materials is that they’re generally lighter weight and tougher than backpacks made with nylon and its variants.
 If I need more water protection for the bound seams, it comes from the plastic bag I use to line my pack.

 The only time I’ve ever felt that I needed a truly waterproof pack bag is for packrafting.
 But even then a waterproof pack liner or drybag is usually enough to keep the contents of any backpack dry.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.